Interstate 640 ReconstructionKnox County

 Due to the size of the corridor, the I-640 project has been divided into two separate phases.

-- Phase 1, between I-75/I-275 and I-40 (west of Knoxville), will include resurfacing by removing one layer of asphalt and replacing it with two layers of asphalt and a binding layer.
+- Phase 1, between I-75/I-275 and I-40 (west of Knoxville), included resurfacing by removing one layer of asphalt and replacing it with two layers of asphalt and a binding layer.

 - Phase 2, between I-40 (east of Knoxville) and I-75/I-275, will include rubblizing the existing roadway and using the material for a structurally sound based for the new roadway.

 Phase 1 was awarded in March 2021.
-The work will be completed using traditional methods, allowing I-640 to remain open during construction with nighttime lane closures.
-The estimated completion date is November 2021.
+The work was completed using traditional methods, allowing I-640 to remain open during construction with nighttime lane closures.
+That phase is now complete.

 No, I-640 will remain open, but lane closures are expected for both phases of construction.

-During Phase 1, at least one lane will remain open in each direction Sunday through Thursday, between 7 p.m. and 6 a.m.
-On Friday and Saturday, nighttime lane closures are possible between 10 p.m. and 8 a.m.
+During Phase 1, at least one lane remained open in each direction Sunday through Thursday, between 7 p.m. and 6 a.m.
+On Friday and Saturday, nighttime lane closures took place at times between 10 p.m. and 8 a.m.

 Traffic control plans for Phase 2 are still under development.